Why Newark

 What selling in Newark involves

-Strategic Listing Model applied to Newark: data-driven comp analysis of the specific Newark sub-area (central vs Cedar Boulevard / NewPark vs Bridgeway / west-side master-planned, the spreads are meaningful), pre-listing prep with positive-ROI improvements only, professional staging targeted to the Tri-City family-buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to Newark: data-driven comp analysis of the specific Newark sub-area (central vs Cedar Boulevard / NewPark vs Bridgeway / west-side master-planned, the spreads are meaningful), pre-listing prep with positive-ROI improvements only, professional staging targeted to the Tri-City buyer pool, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to Newark